pinnheads/notion-todoist-integration/README.md

 ![Notion](./notion_web-view.png)

-The problem is that notion currently dosen't have a widget for android phone and sometimes the layout on the phone appears weirded out.
+The problem is that notion currently doesn't have a widget for android phone and sometimes the layout on the phone appears weirded out.
 So I decided to use todoist app to build kind of an automated widget which shows all of my notion tasks right on the home screen.